 #9: Not Setting Up “Google My Business” Correctly

-It is important that Google (and Facebook, for that matter) know which master account is being used to control different locations and make changes and manage the settings.
-If done properly, you will be able to unlock many significant options, like targeting online ads with greater efficacy or publishing content on different pages.
+Google (and Facebook, for that matter) must know which master account is being used to control different locations and make changes and manage the settings.
+If done correctly, you will be able to unlock many significant options, like targeting online ads with greater efficacy or publishing content on different pages.

 #10: Inconsistent Branding Across Different Locations

-Of course, you would want each of your locations to have its individual presence; however, it is also important that branding remains consistent.
-This matters for two main reasons—first, you need to make sure that your brand’s value is carried across different locations.
+Of course, you would want each of your locations to have its presence; however, it is also crucial that branding remains consistent.
+This matters for two main reasons—first, you need to ensure that your brand’s value is carried across different locations.
 If the client/customer had a good experience in one location, you would want them to see and recognize your brand’s name and logo in another location and make the obvious connection.

 Second, most online platforms like review sites and search engines tend to be very selective about linking locations with one another.
-This means that even if there is a minute setback—like calling one location “ABC, Inc” and the other “The ABC, Inc”—there is still a possibility of you losing those valuable associations.
+This means that even if there is a minute setback—like calling one location “ABC, Inc” and the other “The ABC, Inc”—you can lose those valuable associations.

 #11: Setting Up Locations that Do Not Scale